12 Button Crafts and Repurpose Ideas: A comprehensive Guide

 - Layer the Buttons: Start with larger buttons at the base and gradually use smaller ones as you work your way up.

-- Add the Star: Finish your tree by gluing a star embellishment at the top.
+- Add the Star: Finish your tree by glueing a star embellishment at the top.

 Interactive Idea: